A detailed list of this group's publications and their status is available.

-The HTML Working Group is currently chartered to continue its work through 31 December 2014.
+The Group is currently chartered to continue its work through 30 June 2015.
 A Plan 2014 document published by the group includes details about the timeline for taking the HTML5 spec to Recommendation in 2014.
-As part of that plan, the group has published the following Candidate Recommendation (CR) drafts:

 The group uses the following to keep track of proposed extensions to HTML:

 - HTML extension specifications (actual drafts defining proposed extensions to HTML)

 - HTML.next bugs (requests for future enhancements to HTML)

 The group using the following for tracking issues and decisions related to its deliverables:

 - issue change-proposal status and deadlines